Alnaimi-/Twikell-Web/README.md

 From here you can either cd into the source folder, run GHCI and load the main
 - `:l Main.hs`
 - `main`

-or compile and run from main folder.
+- or compile and run from main folder.

 Any other problems, you're on your own.
 *PS.
-Something that helped personally was `rm -rf ~/.ghc ~/.cabal and reinstall both, have fun!*
+Something that helped personally was:* `rm -rf ~/.ghc ~/.cabal` * and reinstall both, have fun!*

 ## Using the project